Jedy24/Website-Traveling/README.md

 You can use this as your reference or as template, but don't copy all of them.

-You can check this website online at :
+You can check this website via online at :

 https://websitetraveling.000webhostapp.com/